 Vinyl Flooring

-Maintenance with vinyl floors is uncomplicated.
-You can purchase them in luxury vinyl tile (LVT) or luxury vinyl plank (LVP) styles, with each option equally durable.
+Maintenance with vinyl floors is as simple as it gets.
+You can purchase them in luxury vinyl tile (LVT) or luxury vinyl plank (LVP) styles, with each option equally long-lasting.
 They also come at a budget-friendly price point, somewhere between laminate and engineered wood.

 Tile Flooring

 Tile flooring is another classy design that can endure for years.
-Like vinyl, it requires minimal maintenance and is simple to clean.
-As such, it's an ideal choice for moisture-prone spaces like kitchens and bathrooms.
+Like vinyl, it requires minimal maintenance and is easy to clean.
+As such, it's perfect for areas prone to moisture like kitchens and bathrooms.
 However, it requires intensive prep work before installation and can be cold and sleek to walk on.
-Pricing depends on the material you pick, with porcelain being more expensive than ceramic.
+Pricing relies on the material you pick, with porcelain being more expensive than ceramic.

 Stone Flooring